 The AI Search Assistant is useful too.
 Instead of skimming through old notes or past conversations, you just ask, and it surfaces what you need instantly.

-And for repetitive admin work, the AI Personal Assistant handles that layer in the background so it stops pulling you away from actual projects.
+And for repetitive admin work, the AI Personal Assistant handles that layer in the background, so it stops pulling you away from actual projects.
 These features have gone from feeling like add-ons to feeling like the actual product.

 Motion is only as good as the information you put in.
 Vague deadlines and unranked priorities will produce a schedule that looks busy but doesn't reflect reality.
 The setup phase matters more than most tools.
 If you rush it, the calendar Motion builds won't feel like yours.